Digital Cities and Innovation Cities for a Smarter City

 Analytics Kartu Jakarta Pintar Plus

-- Supervising and detect irregularities in the use of KJP together with the Jakarta Education Agency and Bank Office
+- Supervising and detecting irregularities in the use of KJP together with the Jakarta Education Agency and Bank Office

 - Supporting policy-making relating to underprivileged school students (eg book bazaar, cheap basic food, free Transjakarta)